cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 [`postgres_exporter` for Prometheus](https://github.com/prometheus-community/postgres_exporter).
 Cloud Native PostgreSQL provides a set of basic monitoring queries for PostgreSQL that can be integrated and adapted to your context.
+The [cnp-sandbox project] is an open source Helm chart that demonstrates how to integrate Cloud Native PostgreSQL with Prometheus and Grafana, by providing some basic metrics and an example of dashboard.

 ### Standard output logging of PostgreSQL error messages in JSON format